 Since demonetization, there have been big shifts in the digital payments sector of India.
 Demonetization gave customers a strong motive to move to non-cash payment methods and even though a large margin of the population still stick to traditional modes of payment, a new normal has been found with the gradual growth of online and secure gateways.

 It’s simple: people want receipts.
 Digital payments are safer and simpler, and more transparent.

 We’re not saying it.
 The numbers are; the number of merchants accepting card payments doubled in the last two years to cross 3 million, and the number of UPI transactions almost touched 250 million in June 2018.
 Cash transactions by consumers in the country dropped from 78% in 2015 to 68% in 2017.

 With the new target in place, India hopes to move a larger chunk of the Indian population into the digital sector.
 The government has been taking steps to promote this change.
 Last year, the Ministry of Finance launched the India Post Payments Bank to enable bank accounts for remote areas.

-YOU WOULD ALSO LIKE: 6 Reasons to Collect Payments Online
+ALSO READ: 6 Reasons to Collect Payments Online

 Going digital is as easy as 1-2-3 with Instamojo!

-More than 600,000 small businesses secure their payments completely on a digital platform with Instamojo.
-Now, you can allow your customer to pay you with Debit/Credit Cards, NEFT, UPI, and even wallets.
+More than 800,000 small businesses secure their payments completely on a digital platform with Instamojo.
+Now, you can allow your customer to pay you with Debit/Credit Cards, NEFT Transfer, UPI, and even wallets.
 Get all your payment and sales information on a centralized dashboard and do more with custom-built tools for your business.

 Get started with the Instamojo experience today!